THE adrenal hormone test

 - Wake up in the morning feeling groggy, tired, or unrested

-- Difficulty recovering from exercise, exhausted from exercise of any type
+- Difficulty recovering from exercise

 - Energy slumps throughout the day

-- Chronic connective tissue problems that are slow to heal
+- Injuries that are slow to heal

 - Frequent colds and flus